Connecticut Trolley Museum

-The Connecticut Trolley Museum, founded in October 1940, is the oldest incorporated museum dedicated to electric railroading in the United States.
-The museum is located in East Windsor, Connecticut and is open to the public April through December.
+The Connecticut Trolley Museum, also known as the Warehouse Point Trolley Museum, is the oldest incorporated museum dedicated to electric railroading in the United States.
+Founded in October 1940, the museum is located in East Windsor, Connecticut and is open to the public February through December.
 The museum features static and moving displays, and self-guided tours of the state's trolley history.

 Also located on the same property is the Connecticut Fire Museum which exhibits antique fire apparatus and motor coaches.

 Heritage Railroad

 The museum operates a 1.5 mile (2.4 km) heritage railroad over the original right-of-way of the Hartford and Springfield Street Railway Company's Rockville Branch.
 The Rockville Branch started at the Main Fish Market, and ran 17.5 miles (28.2 km) to Rockville, Connecticut.
 The branch line saw factory workers, tourists, and high school students.
 The interurban cars were more direct, and could hold more people than the few buses of the time.
 The line also serviced Piney Ridge, an amusement park located just between Broad Brook and East Windsor.
-Most trolley companies built parks — like Piney Ridge — to create revenue on the one day no one went to work, Sunday.
+Most trolley companies built parks—like Piney Ridge—to create revenue on the one day no one went to work, Sunday.
 Piney Ridge featured a large pipe organ, a dance floor on trolley springs, and a baseball field.
 The dance floor with trolley springs allowed people to ease their knees as they danced the night away.
 The baseball field hosted games to two major players, Babe Ruth, and Lou Gehrig.
-Unfortunately when the Hartford and Springfield faced financial debts, the company went out of business.
+When the Hartford and Springfield faced financial debts, the company went out of business.
 Their streetcars were brought to Piney Ridge and scrapped.
 By 1926, the track was gone, and the Rockville Branch with it.

 It would be 14 years until the Connecticut Electric Railway Association was formed and began restoring service on the line.
 Unlimited rides on cars are included in the admission for the day.
 A minimum of two different cars are run each day.
 Many times up to three or four cars will be rotated through during the day, giving visitors an opportunity to experience many different types of streetcars and interurbans.